steebchen/prisma-client-go/docs/reference/02-find.md

 }
 ```

-This returns an error of type `ErrNotFound` (exported in the `db` package) if there was no such record.
+This returns an `ErrNotFound` error (exported by the generated client) if there was no such record.

 ### Query API

-Depending on the data types of your fields, you will automatically be able to query for respective operations.
-For example, for integer or float fields you might want to query for a field which is less than or greater than some number.
+The query operations change based on the data types in your schema.
+For example, integers and floats will have greater than and less than operations, while strings have prefix and suffix operations.

 ```go
 post, err := client.Post.FindOne(